-Tables are "outward" when their file name is specified in the CREATE TABLE statement using the FILE_NAME option.
+Tables are "outward" when their file name is specified in the CREATE TABLE statement using the FILE\NAME option.

 Firstly, remember that CONNECT implements MED (Management of External Data).
-This means that the "true" CONNECT tables - "outward tables" - are based on data that belong to files that can be produced by other applications or data imported from other DBMS's.
+This means that the "true" CONNECT tables - "outward tables" - are based on data that belong to files that can be produced by other applications or data imported from another DBMS.